MichalDulemba/UdacitySelfdrivingCarNanoDegree/term2/readme.md

 Project overview video by D.Brown helped here to get most of the pieces.

 3) Last part was debugging / fixing.
 The last issue i had (like many students on the forum) was angle normalization.
-I tested couple of methods - with "fmod", "while" and finally decided to use atan2 with additional adjustments.
+I tested couple of methods - with "fmod", "while adding/subtracting" and finally decided to use atan2 with additional adjustments.